maVy14/Friend-Suggestion/README.md

 # Real-Life Application of Set Operations in Friend Suggestion Algorithms

 ## Introduction
-This project implements a simple friend suggestion system using Python dictionaries and set operations.
+This group project was developed as part of my school assignment in Basic Structures in Discrete Mathematics at University of Information Technology(UIT),Yangon,Myanmar.This project implements a simple friend suggestion system using Python dictionaries and set operations.
 It identifies mutual friends and suggests new friends based on existing connections in a social network.

 ## Features
 - Find mutual friends between two users